roobscoob/among-us-protocol/06_the_systemtype_implementations/07_autodoorssystem.md

 for (int i = 0; i < 13; i++) {
     // If the ShipStatus has been spawned or this door needs to be updated if (isSpawning || (mask & (1 << i)) != 0) {
-        skeld.doors[i].isOpen = reader.readBoolean();
+        // ...then read and update its open state skeld.doors[i].isOpen = reader.readBoolean();
     }
 }